i05nagai/memorandum/language/english_speaking.md

     * liking to be with people; friendly
     * sociable people like to meed and spent time with people
 * check
+    * check digit
+        * a number that is used in a computer program to help to find or prevent error
     * checked off
         * to mark a namae or item on a list to show that it is correct or that it has been dealt with
         * she checked off each item of inventory as she put it on the shelf
         * he checked off the name of each person as they arrived
+    * check on
+        * to look at sb or sth in order to make sure that they are safe, correrct, etc.
+        * You will need to check on your new employees' qualifications.
+    * check out
+        * fitting rooms also allow for cashless check out and payment via touchscreen mirrors.
+        * leave
+            * to leave a hotel after paying for your room and services
+            * the gardners checked out early this morning to catch a plane to Tronto
+            * We checked out (of/from our hotel) at 5 a.m. to catch a 7 a.m. flight.
+        * if information, facts, etc. check out, you can prove that they are true or correct
+            * if a caller claiming to be from the company asks you for personal data, dial the 800 number on your card to see if his story check out
+        * to pay your bill, return your room key, and leave a hotel
+            * Please check out before 10 a.m.
+        * examine
+            * to examine sth or visit a place in order to learn about it
+            * You have to check out the nursing home before putting your mother in it.
+            * Don't forget you can check us out anytime online.
+        * go to see
+            * to go to a place in order to see what it is like
+            * I'm going to check out that new club
+        * get book
+            *
 * level
     * what level of English do you have?
     * what level of player are you?